-Queen often performed a faster version of the song at their concerts.
+Queen often performed a faster version of the song at their concerts, since they wanted an up-tempo song to start the show and get the crowd going.
 In the late '70s and early '80s, they would often open their shows with this version.
-This can be heard on their 1979 Live Killers album. (thanks, Bertrand - Paris, France)
+This can be heard on their 1979 Live Killers

 Queen never released this as a single in the UK.
 However in 2000 the boy band Five decided they wanted to cover the track and they approached the remaining members of Queen.
 Not only did they say yes, but also Brian May and Roger Taylor agreed to play on it.
 This version, which was credited to Five and Queen, spent one week at the top of the UK singles chart.

 In an interview with National Public Radio's Terry Gross, Brian May said that his degree in astrophysics helped in the recording of the crucial 'stomp-stomp-clap!" rhythm of the song.
 He explained: "Being a physicist, I said, 'Suppose there were 1,000 people doing this; what would be happening?'
 And I thought, Well, you would be hearing them stamping.
 You would also be hearing a little bit of an effect, which is due to the distance that they are from you.
 So I put lots of individual repeats on them.
 Not an echo but a single repeat at various distances.
 And the distances were all prime numbers."